-The roles of the Authority's statutory officers are outlined in the Constitution, there are clear arrangements for the discharge of the statutory functions of the Head of Paid Service, Monitoring Officer and Treasurer.
+The roles of the Authority's statutory officers are outlined in the Constitution, there are clear arrangements for the discharge of the statutory functions of the Head of Paid Service (the Chief Fire Officer), Monitoring Officer and Treasurer.
 The Authority also ensures compliance with the CIPFA's Statement on the Role of the Chief Finance Officer.